AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Seat Belt Laws

 Seat belts are required for drivers and front passengers.
 Colorado has only a secondary seat belt law, which means that it can only write a seat belt citation if there is another traffic citation.
-However, if the driver is under 18, the seat belt law is primary, which means that law enforcement can write a citation for not wearing a seat belt even if there is no other traffic violation.
+However, if the driver is under 18, the seat belt law is primary, which means that law enforcement can write a citation for not wearing a seat belt even if there is no other traffic violation.5

 Distracted Driving Laws

-Colorado does not have a handheld ban for those over 18 years old.
 For drivers ages 16 to 18, any cell phone usage is banned.
 Texting while driving is illegal for all drivers, regardless of age.
 This is a primary enforcement.
 If you get caught texting and driving, you can be fined or even jailed if the incident involves injuries or death.

 Teen Driver Laws